Skip to main content

 The Role of Testosterone for Women

 The conversation around hormonal health in women is expanding to include the important role of testosterone.
 While it is often considered a “male” hormone, testosterone is also produced in the female body and is crucial for libido, energy, mood, and maintaining muscle mass.
-Testosterone levels also decline with age, and this can contribute to symptoms that may not be fully resolved by therapy alone.
+Testosterone levels also decline with age, and this can contribute to symptoms that may not be fully resolved by estrogen and progesterone therapy alone.

 For women experiencing persistent low libido, fatigue, or a diminished sense of well-being despite otherwise well-managed HRT, the addition of low-dose testosterone can be a valuable therapeutic option.
 This is an off-label use in many countries, but it is supported by a growing body of clinical evidence.